Student Organizations & Clubs

 Community of Music

-Our club builds a community around our love for music.
+The Community of Music club builds a community around our love for music.
 Each meeting, we create monthly playlists, play music trivia, introduce each other to new and up-and-coming artists, and of course have music playing!

 Moderator(s): Brady Gwynn